 These are not normal times or conditions.
 As Teamsters, we know it takes a collective effort between warehouse workers and drivers to keep store shelves filled for families everywhere.
-We will be doing everything possible to keep our members working and the supply chain running in the days and weeks ahead.
+We will be doing everything possible to keep our members working and the supply chain running.